XAMPPRocky/tokei/README.md

 ## Supported Languages

-If there is a language that you want added submit a pull request with the following information
+If there is a language that you want added, feel free to submit a pull request with the following information.
+If you're unsure have a look at [`languages.json`](./languages.json) to see how other languages are defined.

 - Name of language
-- File Extension
+- File Extension(s)
 - The comment syntax (_Does it have block comments? is it the same as C?_)
+- The string literal syntax

 ```
 ActionScript
 Ada
+ASP
+ASP.NET
 Assembly
-ASP
-ASP.Net
 Autoconf
 BASH
 Batch
 C
 C Header
+C#
+C Shell
 Clojure
 CoffeeScript
 ColdFusion